plgstudio/mendoncaeaguiar.adv.br/src/wp-content/plugins/themeisle-companion/readme.txt

 5. Social Sharing Module

 == Changelog ==
-= 2.3.4 - 2018-02-08  =
+= 2.4.0 - 2018-02-16  =

-* Enhancements for Hestia Theme
+* Adds a new module for uptime monitor of your website.
-* Made structure more modular
+* Adds 4 more hooks for modules related actions.

 = 2.3.1 - 2018-01-17  =